 Crit grew up In Hobbs, New Mexico.
 He graduated from Hobbs High School.
 He attended NM Junior College, where he earned an Associates degree.
 He then attended Texas Tech University and received both his Bachelor’s and Master’s degrees in Education.
 He received his Doctorate from New Mexico State University.
 Crit comes from a family of educators.
-Crit has been impacting New Mexico schools for over three decades as a teacher, coach, athletic director and administrator.
+Crit impacted New Mexico public schools for over three decades as a teacher, coach, athletic director and administrator.

 Since his days as a student and basketball player in Hobbs NM, Crit knew the value of teamwork, goal-setting, and determination.
 He has earned the reputation of a true leader because of his willingness to go the extra mile, whenever, wherever, and for whomever needs his assistance.
 Examples of his service include mentorships to teachers, guidance to students and a spirit of cooperation and collaboration with his peers.
-He has received many awards for his service in education.
+He has received many awards for his service in education including New Mexico Superintendent of the Year in 2016.
 Dr. Caton has also served as the President of the New Mexico Coalition of Educational Leaders and the New Mexico Superintendent’s Association.

 Kandi Branch - Outreach Projects Coordinator

 Kandi was born and raised in Artesia.
 She knew from an early age that she wanted to teach and work with children.
 She graduated from Artesia High School and attended Eastern New Mexico University in Portales where she received degrees in Early Childhood Education and Elementary Education with Minors in Music Education and Language Arts/English.